 With a qualification and practical based skills in Veterinary Studies gained at Harper Adams, you will not only be in demand from prospective employers but also have an impact on the health and welfare of animals of all shapes and sizes.

-- Awards for top placement students at Harper Adams (video)
+- Sign up for HEC 2013 at Harper Adams

 Read an introduction to our undergraduate veterinary nursing programmes.